lukachochua/crm/docs/HR_Technical_Reference.md

 - `survey_answers` belongsTo `survey_submissions` and `survey_questions`.

 ## Status Transitions and Enforcement
-- EmployeeStatus: active -> suspended|left; suspended -> active|left; left terminal.
-- KpiReportStatus: draft -> submitted -> manager_reviewed -> closed.
-- KpiCycleStatus: open -> closed.
-- TrainingSessionStatus: scheduled -> completed|cancelled.
-- TrainingAttendanceStatus: invited -> confirmed -> attended|no_show|cancelled.
-- TrainingResultStatus: pending -> passed|failed.
-- RecruitmentStage: application -> interview -> offer -> hired.
-- OnboardingStatus: not_started -> in_progress -> completed; cancel from not_started/in_progress.
-- OnboardingTaskStatus: pending -> in_progress -> completed; pending/in_progress -> blocked; blocked -> in_progress.
-- FeedbackCycleStatus: draft -> open -> closed.
-- FeedbackRequestStatus: pending -> submitted|cancelled; submitted -> closed.
-- SurveyStatus: draft -> open -> closed -> archived.
+Status transitions and business gating rules are documented in `docs/Business_Processes.md`.
+This section describes how enforcement works in code.

 All status enums use `HasStatusTransitions`.
 Models with status fields use `EnforcesStatusTransitions` where possible.
 For non-standard field names (for example `stage`, `attendance_status`), transitions are validated in model `booted` hooks.

 ## Permissions and Role Behavior
 Permissions are generated per entity/action (`view`, `create`, `update`, `delete`, `export`).